Gbaugh/OpenCryptoCHS/README.md

 Open questions:
     How much supply chain integration?
     Why only iCCM?
 Should we start with the PHC level or both?
+    What are the differences between what I am suggesting and health microinsurance?
+(Everyone is eligible by default; the claims are submitted by the service provider instead of the individual)